scikit-hep/awkward/docs-sphinx/reference/ak.layout.Record.rst

 ak.layout.Record
 ----------------

-Represents a single value from a :doc:`ak.layout.RecordArray`.
+Represents a single value from a :class:`ak.layout.RecordArray`.

-As this is a columnar representation, the Record contains a :doc:`ak.layout.RecordArray`, rather than the other way around.
+As this is a columnar representation, the Record contains a :class:`ak.layout.RecordArray`, rather than the other way around.
 Its two fields are

-   * ``array``: the :doc:`ak.layout.RecordArray` and
+   * ``array``: the :class:`ak.layout.RecordArray` and
    * ``at``: the index posiion where this Record is found.

-The Record shares a reference with its :doc:`ak.layout.RecordArray`;
+The Record shares a reference with its :class:`ak.layout.RecordArray`;
 it is not a copy (not even a shallow-copied node object).

-A :doc:`ak.layout.Record` node has the following properties and methods.
+A :class:`ak.layout.Record` node has the following properties and methods.
-See their definitions in :doc:`ak.layout.Content` and :doc:`ak.layout.RecordArray` as a guide.
+See their definitions in :class:`ak.layout.Content` and :class:`ak.layout.RecordArray` as a guide.
 They pass through to the underlying ``array`` with adjustments in some cases because Record is a scalar.